simonscmap/Data_Submission_FileStruc_Doc/README.md

 <a id="var_sensor"></a>
 + **var_sensor<sup>*</sup>**<br/>
 This is a required field that refers to the instrument used to produce the measurements such as `CTD`, `fluorometer`, `flow cytometer`, `sediment trap`, etc. If your dataset is the result of a field expedition but you are not sure about the name of the instrument used for the measurements, use the term "in-situ" to fill out this field.
-This field will significantly help to find and categorize data generated using a similar class of instruments. `var_sensor` will be visible in the Simons CMAP catalog. <!--- Mohammad: this is  confusing to me.
-What is someone supposed to enter here for the "makes" besides  "observation"?
-I think we need to add some more examples for other makes -->
+If your dataset is the output of a numerical model or a combination of model and observation, use the term "simulation" and "blend", respectively.
+This field will significantly help to find and categorize data generated using a similar class of instruments. `var_sensor` will be visible in the Simons CMAP catalog.

 <br/><br/>